Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

-What are Direct and Indirect Labor Costs?
+Define Direct Labor, Indirect Labor

 The Role of Indirect and Direct Costs in Business